Yash-Kumar-Gupta-0845/To_Do_Flutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+- ⚡⚡⚡ Flutter desktop application full of fantastic features like:- **To Do App** ⚡⚡⚡

+- ⚡ Technologies used **Flutter, Dart**

+- ⚡ ToDo app not allow duplicate tasks **Uniqueness**

+- ⚡ Task with no text not allow **No Empty task**

+- ⚡ New Task added at top of list **Create task at top of task list**

+- ⚡ Search your task **Easy search your task in task list**

+- ⚡ Mark a check over completed task **Hurry!
+I completed this task, mark it as checked**

+- ⚡ You can delete your completed task **Yeah!
+Task done.
+Now delete it**

+- 👨‍💻 All of my projects are available at [https://yash-kumar-gupta-0845.github.io/Portfolio/](https://yash-kumar-gupta-0845.github.io/Portfolio/)

+- 📫 How to reach me **yash.gupta0845@gmail.com**